Enhancing External Validity of Experiments with Ongoing Sampling: Introduction

-For instance, participants who join experiments earlier are often more active users and may respond differently to the treatment compared to those who enroll later—a phenomenon commonly referred to as ``heavy-user bias'' \citep{wang2019heavy}.
-A one-day experiment is more likely to include a higher proportion of heavy users than a five-day experiment.
-Additionally, when sampling is confined to a limited time period, it is more likely to capture specific user subgroups due to the ``periodic effect.''
-This occurs because most users interact with the product—and potentially participate in the experiment—on relatively fixed schedules influenced by their characteristics \citep{finney1950example}.
-Experiments conducted over a weekend are more likely to include a higher proportion of weekend-off office workers compared to those conducted during weekdays.
+For instance, participants who join experiments earlier tend to be more active users and may respond differently to the treatment than those who enroll later---a phenomenon known as ``heavy-user bias'' \citep{wang2019heavy}.
+Short experiments can be particularly prone to this bias, as they oversample heavy users and thus yield biased estimates of treatment effects.
+Furthermore, restricting sampling to a short time window increases the risk of capturing specific user subgroups due to the ``periodic effect.''
+Users tend to interact with a product---and potentially enter an experiment---according to schedules shaped by their characteristics \citep{finney1950example}.
+For instance, experiments conducted over a weekend will disproportionately include users who do not work on weekends, relative to weekday experiments.

-These limitations are particularly salient in A/B tests for product management, where online experiments are conducted at scale every day.
-While continuous enrollment enables rapid experiment scalability and product iteration, it complicates efforts to distinguish true treatment effects from artifacts of sampling variability.
+While continuous enrollment enables rapid experiment scalability and product iteration, it complicates efforts to distinguish true treatment effects from artifacts of sampling variability over time.
+Importantly, the target population is experiment-specific.
+Each test is intended to estimate the treatment effect for a predetermined set of users, and different experiments may legitimately target different groups.
+Yet the realized experimental sample shaped by who arrives and participates during the test window may not match the target population in its characteristics, inducing estimation bias for the target estimand.
 For example, if an A/B test indicates that a new feature enhances user engagement but the results cannot be generalized to the target user base, the feature may fail to deliver the expected performance upon launch.
-Current A/B testing practices often focus on achieving sufficient statistical power by recruiting a large enough sample—a goal that can typically be met within a short time frame on large platforms.
+Current experimentation practices often focus on achieving sufficient statistical power by recruiting a large enough sample—a goal that can typically be met within a short time frame on large platforms.
 However, this approach does not necessarily address the issue of sample unrepresentativeness resulting from the ongoing sampling process~\citep{rothwell2005external}.